run-x/opta-docs/content/en/Architecture/aws.md

 ### Security Concerns

-- With linkerd and domain delegation complete, opta environments will have end-to-end encryption on all opta services.
+- With linkerd and domain delegation complete, Opta environments will have end-to-end encryption on all Opta services.
 - All databases and ec2s are run within the private subnets (i.e. can access the internet via a nat gateway, but nothing external can reach them).
 - All databases (redis, documentdb, sql) are encrypted at rest with a KMS key provisioned by the environment.